 Juli vocalized "mama" or sometimes whimpered "mmmm" usually when she looked for me in my office when I was out for work.

-One day (or night) this week, when I came back home from work, Juli reached out her arms excitedly and vocalized "mamama".
+One day (or night) that week, when I came back home from work, Juli reached out her arms excitedly and vocalized "mamama".

 The second time I returned home from work, Juli again reached out her arm and mouthed "mamamama".

 In ASL linguistics, the Symmetry Condition (Battison) states that, if both hands in a two-handed signed word move, then the handshape must be the same and the movement is either alternating or simultaneous.
 E.g. bath, maybe, etc.

 On the other hand, the Dominance Condition states that, if the hand has a different handshape in a two-handed sign, then only the dominant or active hand can move while the base hand remains stationary (not moving).
 E.g. enough, cookie.